 Start your fire.
 You can start with lump charcoal in a charcoal chimney.
 This gets the fire going without using lighter fluid which can give an off taste to your food.

 When your coals turn gray, put the first log of peach wood on the fire.

-Your goal is to smoke your tuna at a temperature of 190°F to 200°F. You want to put your log on now so you can better regulate the temperature and increase the smoke output so you are steady when you put your tuna on the grill.
+Your goal is to smoke at a temperature of 190°F to 200°F. You want to put your log on now so you can better regulate the temperature and increase the smoke output so you are steady when you put your fish on the grill.

-You will want the smoking chamber where the tuna will smoke, to fill up.
+You will want the smoking chamber where the fish will smoke, to fill up.